travelnxt/appacitive-docs/v1.0/index.md

 ** System generated properties **

 System generated properties are fields used for housekeeping and storing meta-information about the object.
-All system generated properties start with '__' , avoid changing their values.
+All *system generated properties* start with '__' (double underscore).
+Avoid changing their values.

 <dl>
   <dt>\__id</dt>